ironprathamx/cryptonite_taskphase_pratham/Linux_Luminarium/Processes_and_Jobs.md

 pwn.college{ctsn7gYj5PmHffLCeITRzhkAhZl.dNDN4QDLyUTN0czW}
 ```
 ## What I learnt
+This was actually a pretty important thing as sometimes I would initiate a thing in the terminal and I won't be able to do anything as it was running so I ended up quitting the terminal and restarting it because I didn't know how to do this.
 # H.4 Suspending Processes
 ## Question
 You have learned to interrupt processes with Ctrl-C, but there are less drastic measures you can use to get your terminal back!
 You can suspend processes to the background with Ctrl-Z. In this level, we'll explore how this works and, in the next level, we'll figure out how to resume those suspended processes!